-Bosses at Scotland's top ranking universities have been branded 'out of touch' for their six-figure salaries.
+Chiefs at Scotland's top universities branded 'out of touch' over six-figure salaries

 It is followed by the University of Edinburgh, then Glasgow, and finally Aberdeen.